-What to look for in the best volleyball shoes
+What to look for in men's and women's volleyball shoes

 Volleyball is a fast-paced and intense sport.
 You need skills that would allow you to jump high and move quickly on the court to block your opponent’s shot.
 A good pair of volleyball shoes should be able to keep up with the demands of the game.
 It should have excellent underfoot protection and bounciness, proper grip on the court, and a securely-fitting top.